boundary/boundary-plugin-shell/README.md

 2. Sample Dashboard _Plugin Shell_
 3. Example scripts that collect metrics

+The Boundary Shell requires that you have python 2.6.6 or later installed on the target system.

 ## Adding the Shell Plugin to Premium Boundary

 1. Login into Boundary Premium